Solvable Families of Random Block Tridiagonal Matrices: Introduction

 Let $\HH (r,s)$ denote the distribution of the $rn \times rn$ symmetric or Hermitian block tridiagonal matrix with $r \times r$ diagonal blocks distributed as independent copies of G(O/U)E, and descending upper diagonal blocks distributed as independent copies of the (lower triangular) positive square root of a real/complex Wishart with parameters $(r, (r+s)(n-i))$.
 Here $i$ is the index of the offdiagonal block entry, and $\beta=1$ and 2 corresponds to the real and complex case, respectively.
-As in the $r=1$ case, the diagonal and and offdiagonal variables are also independent of each other.
+As in the $r=1$ case, the diagonal and offdiagonal variables are also independent of each other.
 A more detailed description of these ensembles is provided in Section \ref{subs:matrix_distr}.

-Note of course that the Wishart distribution is the natural multivariate analog of the $\chi^2$ distribution, and that $\HH(1,s)$ is just the original Dumitriu-Edelman model, after a reparameterization.
-Further, when $s=0$, our model may in fact be arrived by a suitable block tridiagonalization procedure of the corresponding $rn \times rn$ G(O/U)E, {\`a} la Trotter.
-This has already been noticed in \cite{Spike2} in the context of eigenvalue spiking.
-Finding a suitable general beta version of the spiked Tracy-Widom laws introduced in that paper was another motivation for our work.
+Note of course that the Wishart distribution is the multivariate analog of the $\chi^2$ distribution, and that $\HH(1,s)$ is just the original Dumitriu--Edelman model, after a reparameterization.
+Further, when $s=0$, our model may be arrived at by a suitable block tridiagonalization procedure of the corresponding $rn \times rn$ G(O/U)E, {\`a} la Trotter.
+This has already been noticed in~\cite{Spike2} in the context of eigenvalue spiking.
+Finding a suitable general beta version of the spiked Tracy--Widom laws introduced in that paper was another motivation for our work.
+Modifying the parameter of the offdiagonal block square root Wishart distributions in a similar manner to that of the offdiagonal $\chi$ distributions in the Dumitriu--Edelman model presented a natural starting point.